What's Not Said Still Hurts: A Description-Based Evaluation Framework for Measuring Social Bias in LLMs: Experiments

-For the same bias concepts, LLMs exhibit bias in HBB, but show no bias in previous datasets.
+For the same bias concepts, LLMs exhibit bias in DBB, but show no bias in previous datasets.
 The distribution of test instances is shown in Figure~\ref{fig:bias_questions_ap3}.
-Refers to Figure~\ref{fig:motivation1} and Figure~\ref{fig:motivation2} as additional examples for the corresponding BBQ bias concept and our HBB test instance.
-These findings suggest that HBB detects substantially higher bias for the same concepts, demonstrating that LLMs still exhibit nuanced biases closely mirroring real-world scenarios.
+Refers to Figure~\ref{fig:motivation1} and Figure~\ref{fig:motivation2} as additional examples for the corresponding BBQ bias concept and our DBB test instance.
+These findings suggest that DBB detects substantially higher bias for the same concepts, demonstrating that LLMs still exhibit nuanced biases closely mirroring real-world scenarios.

-HBB can be used to discover bias.
-Table~\ref{tab:top_bias_ap3_appendix} presents top test instances with 100 bias score, and show bias related concept pairs associated with specific demographic identities for each category.